 Sautéing, marinating, drizzling, roasting or frying—it seems almost every recipe calls for oil.
-While the difference may seem insignificant, not all cooking oils are created alike, and it’s important to know one from another.
+While the difference may seem insignificant, not all cooking oils are equal, and it’s important to know one from another.
 With so many types of cooking oil, where do you start?

 We have you covered with this helpful guide to vegetable oil, coconut oil, olive oil and a few types in between.
 Let’s clear up the confusion once and for all.